keselj/crypto-zombies/README.md

 - Lesson 4: Zombie Battle System ( 4.01 - 4.22 )
 - Lesson 5: ERC721 & Crypto-Collectibles ( 5.01 - 5.24 )
 - Lesson 6: App Front-ends & Web3.js ( 6.01 - 6.09 )

-Each lesson is associated with a specific branch in this repository.
-You can switch to a particular branch to access the code at the corresponding lesson stage.
-For example, to access the code for Lesson 1, use `git checkout lesson-1`.

 ## License